nemonik/hands-on-DevOps-gen2/README.md

 6. Harden your Docker configuration as per an [InSpec](https://github.com/inspec/inspec) compliance profile, such as https://github.com/mitre/docker-ce-cis-baseline and https://github.com/dev-sec/cis-docker-benchmark or if you are using another container runtime either find one for the runtime or write your own compliance profile.
 7. Doing item-6 will require you to make use of a [notary](https://github.com/theupdateframework/notary) and private container registry (e.g., <https://hub.docker.com/_/registry>, <https://hub.docker.com/r/sonatype/nexus3>).
 I’ve written [Ansible](https://github.com/ansible/ansible) IaC to deploy Notary and it was a real pain in the butt to figure it out and took my countless hours, because the documentation is to put it plainly, "Sh!t."
 It would seem, they (i.e., whoever owns Docker Enterprise now) wants you to use Docker Enterprise vice getting Notary up and running with Docker.
 8. Put your application development through a CICD pipeline like this class of the following that applies: code format enforcement, linting, static analysis, build automation, unit testing, compliance-as-code for the container image, automated functional test, and dynamic analysis.
-9. Consider adding to your CICD pipelines the exeuction of vulnerability scanning tools, such as, [Clair](https://coreos.com/clair/docs/latest/), [Docker Bench for Security](https://github.com/docker/docker-bench-security), [OpenSCAP Workbench](https://github.com/OpenSCAP/scap-workbench/releases), [Anchore](https://anchore.com/opensource/), et cetera.
+9. Consider adding to your CICD pipelines the execution of vulnerability scanning tools, such as, [Clair](https://coreos.com/clair/docs/latest/), [Docker Bench for Security](https://github.com/docker/docker-bench-security), [OpenSCAP Workbench](https://github.com/OpenSCAP/scap-workbench/releases), [Anchore](https://anchore.com/opensource/), et cetera.
 There will be overlap between these and other similar tools.
 Pick the ones that work the best for you, ones with frequent updates and having the largest vibrant community around.